 Quantifying the metabolic response to small molecules across different conditions and the tradeoff between regulation and enzymatic activity

 The results presented in Figure 4e indicate that approximately one third of the inhibitory interactions involved metabolites whose concentrations were higher than the associated KI (saturation level at least 0.5).
 This suggests that many enzymes are operating below their maximal catalytic potential.
 Why would metabolic enzymes be poised at such a point, well below maximal activity?
 As we show below and in the Supplementary Text, one possible explanation is a fundamental tradeoff enzymes face: in order to be responsive to the abundance of metabolite regulators, enzymes must sacrifice some of their catalytic activity.
-Put another way, we find that there is an inherent cost associated with small molecule regulation: to effectively regulate the activity of an enzyme, an inhibitor must be at sufficiently high concentration.
+Put another way, there is an inherent cost associated with small molecule regulation: to effectively regulate enzyme activity, an inhibitor must be at sufficiently high concentration.
 Using theoretical arguments from metabolic control analysis (MCA), we prove that this trade-off between activity and regulation is valid for a general class of kinetic rate laws (e.g. competitive, noncompetitive, and uncompetitive inhibition), applying both to inhibitors and activators (see Supplementary Text).

 The relevant quantity in MCA which leads to the finding above is the scaled elasticity ϵsv , which quantifies how fluctuations in the concentration of a metabolite S affect the flux through reaction v.
-For substrates of reactions described by irreversible Michaelis-Menten kinetics, the scaled elasticity is given by ϵsv=∂v∂s⋅sv=1-ss + KM, i.e. it is maximized (equal to 1) when the substrate binding site is unsaturated (S ≪KM); in this regime, a fluctuation in the concentration of substrate leads to a linearly proportional change in the flux of the enzyme (for an isolated enzyme, like in an in vitro assay).
+For substrates of reactions described by irreversible Michaelis-Menten kinetics, the scaled elasticity is given by ϵsv=∂v∂s⋅sv=1-ss + KM, i.e. it is maximized (equal to 1) when the substrate binding site is unsaturated (S ≪KM).
+In this regime, a fluctuation in the concentration of substrate leads to a linearly proportional change in the flux of the enzyme (for an isolated enzyme, like in an in vitro assay).
 On the other hand, the elasticity of non-cooperative, non-competitive inhibitors I is described by ϵIv=∂v∂I⋅Iv=-II + KI (see Figure S5).
 Counter-intuitively, this means that a reaction is most sensitive to an inhibitor I when I is at high concentration and the enzyme is strongly inhibited (I ≫ KI).
 Conversely, when the inhibitor concentration is low, its elasticity approaches zero and the flux cannot respond to changes in I. Therefore, substrates and inhibitors are subject to opposite quantitative relationships describing their potential to regulate reactions (Figure 5a).
-Therefore, the saturation level has two complementary consequences: first, it affects the elasticity (how sensitive the reaction rate would be to changes of the regulator level), and second, it determines the necessary amount of enzyme (because enzyme that is not used at its full capacity needs to be compensated by higher enzyme levels).
+Therefore, the saturation level has two complementary consequences: first, it affects the elasticity (how sensitive the reaction rate is to changes of the regulator level), and second, it determines the necessary amount of enzyme (because enzyme that is not used at its full capacity needs to be compensated by higher enzyme levels).